typelevel/typelevel.github.com/collections/_posts/2022-04-01-call-for-steering-committee-members.md

 are healthy, balancing institutional memory with fresh energy.
 It is again a time for renewal.

-Historically, leadership has invited prominent techical contributors to join them.
+Historically, leadership has invited prominent technical contributors to join them.
 This results in homogenous talent, experience, and identity.
 Our hope is that this open call for leaders will be heard by a more well-rounded and diverse set of candidates to realize